Pinterest has one of the most effective user onboarding experiences around—and have for years. So how did they do it?

 This confirmation message helps a user know they’re on the right track.
 By this time, first-time users navigating Pinterest have a pretty good idea of what it is and does.

-Level one complete.
+Level 1 complete.

-This approach requires you to either ask for data from your users or obtain it through a third-party data source such as a user’s browser.
+This approach requires you to either ask for data from your users or obtain it through a third-party source such as a user’s browser.
 Pinterest does both.

 When a user signs up, Pinterest quickly asks them to define their interests in order to customize their home feed:

-Personalization by browser data
+Personalization through browser data